7 June 2024 | Updated 13 January 20256 min read

 Head east from Alaçati to the ancient city of Ephesus, just a 50-minute drive away near the village of Selƈuk.
 Once considered the most important trading centre in the Med, it's one of Turkey’s most impressive archaeological sites, with highlights including the Library of Celsus and Temple of Hadrian.

-Or, you can hop on a ferry from Çeşme Harbor to the Greek Island of Chios.
-Spend a day exploring the museums, monasteries, black-sand beaches and mastic gum trees before taking the boat back early in the evening.
+Or, you can hop on a ferry from Çeşme Harbor to the Greek island of Chios.
+Spend a day exploring the museums, monasteries and black-sand beaches before taking the boat back early in the evening.
 You’ll need your passport for your ferry ticket and crossing.

-From the UK, the easiest way to reach Alaçati is to fly into Izmir Airport and then either drive, taxi or take the Havas shuttle bus to Alaçati town.
+From the UK, the easiest way to reach Alaçati is to fly into Izmir Airport and then either set off in a hire car, or take a taxi or the Havas shuttle bus to Alaçati town.
 The drive time is approximately one hour.

 Sign up and save on your next holiday